alextsui05/rbtree/README.txt

 >>> i.delete()
 >>> assert i.item == (3,3)

-Using the iternodes interface and the .delete method is a somewhat rare and special case if you are simply treating the rbtree as an ordered dictionary.
-However, if you are using custom compare functions that will allow the same key into the tree more than once then its very useful to take an iterator to walk sets of similar keys which the dictionary interface will not be able to return.
-If this doesn't make sense to you ignore it :)
+Using the iternodes interface and the .delete method is a rare and special case if you are treating the rbtree as an ordered dictionary.
+However, if you are using custom compare functions that allows the same key into the tree more than once then its very useful to take an iterator and walk sets of similar keys which the dictionary interface will not be able to return.
+If this use-case doesn't make sense to you it continue using the rbtree as an ordered dict.